Ayushanbhore/Unreal-Quest3-PassthroughSample/README.md

 ```
 2. Open the project in Unreal Engine.
 Works Best with Unreal Engine 5.1.1 and later

 3. Download the MetaXR Plugin for your Engine

    Preferably - 54.0 Version
 ``` bash
 https://developer.oculus.com/downloads/package/unreal-engine-5-integration
 ```

+4. It is recommended to place the MetaXR Plugin in the Marketplace Folder inside your Unreal Engine Directory

-4. Launch Unreal Engine and Set these settings in the Project Settings -> Plugins -> MetaXR -> Mobile Section
+5. Launch Unreal Engine and Make Sure to Tick these Plugins

+5. Copy these settings in the Project Settings -> Plugins -> MetaXR -> Mobile Section of you Unreal Engine

   ![](Images/MobileSettings.png)